-WAM charges an annual management fee for its services.
+WAM charges an annual management fee for its services which are broken down quarterly.
 Fees are based on the assets under management as of the last business day of the previous quarter.
 Fees are based on a tiered scale.
 In some cases, management fees can be negotiated.